ianturo/Simple-M5Stack-O-scope/README.md

 ## This is a didactic code
 To learn the basic operation of a DSO build with a electronic hobbyist common components.

-Whit this small code you can run quickly a very simple oscilloscompe that can draw signal up to 50KHz
+Whit this small code write in arduino you can run quickly a very simple oscilloscope, that can draw signal up to 50KHz

-Ejemplos
+Examples

 ## ESP32 y ST7735